-What opportunities await security students graduating with a Ph.D.?
-On Thursday evening, students will have the opportunity to listen to informal panels of faculty and industrial researchers providing personal perspectives on their post-Ph.D. career search.
+What opportunities await security students graduating with a PhD?
+On Thursday evening, students will have the opportunity to listen to informal panels of faculty and industrial researchers providing personal perspectives on their post-PhD career search.
 Learn about the academic job search, the industrial research job search, research fund raising, dual-career challenges, life uncertainty, and other idiosyncrasies of the ivory tower.
-If you are interested in speaking about your post-Ph.D. experiences at the Doctoral Colloquium, please email sec16dc@usenix.org.
+The event is organized by Thorsten Holz.
+If you would like to speak in the Doctoral Colloquium, please email sec17dc@usenix.org.